An Empty Bliss Beyond This World: Composition

 An Empty Bliss Beyond This World uses snippets of several 78-rpm ballroom records.
 It drew comparisons to William Basinski's album series The Disintegration Loops (2002) and the music for the BioShock series, as well as the works of Philip Jeck, Ekkehard Ehlers and Gavin Bryars.
 The first tracks in An Empty Bliss feature the most prominent samples.
 Surrounding these samples are vinyl scratches, as well as click and pop sounds; these, in Savage's opinion, are "steampunk glitches."
 The sounds become more filtered in echo as each track goes on.
 It is unknown if Kirby added these echo filters or if they are a part of the original recordings, which Savage interpreted as giving the album an "affective" vibe.
 As the album progresses, the samples become more fragmented and unnoticeable, the sounds stop staying at both stereo channels, and the tracks become shorter.
 This is all until "Camaraderie at Arms Length," which ends the album with a clear repeat of the samples heard in the first tracks.

 The focus of the album is how the audio sources are altered and edited.
 As Powell wrote, An Empty Bliss has a "mindless" method of editing audio sources to represent "the fragmented and inconclusive ways our memories work."
 The tracks "never feel filled-in from start to finish, and they tend to linger on moments that feel especially comforting or conclusive."
 The album also has a "jump cut" method of transitioning between each track and noticeable skipping through melodic samples; some songs end abruptly in what feels like their mid-way point.
 The album slowly develops changes in reverb, echo, and noise.
 The echo was noted by some critics to give the album a ghost-like ominous feel, while Powell wrote that the crooked editing is what gave the album its eerie feel: "The source material is music designed not only to comfort, but to sound like it existed before you: hymns, love songs, lullabies.
 Bliss is eerie because it takes the seduction of those forms and turns it slightly askew."
-Bussolini analysed that the samples have a timeless feel to them, which is also what gives the album its ghostly vibe: "The music allows for just enough change to hold our interest, but after the party's over...well, the party's never over and it's never quite present. [...] the album ends, but whatever it conjured can't."